dynatrace-oss/terraform-provider-dynatrace/docs/resources/log_oneagent.md

 - `default_timezone` (String) Default timezone for agent if more specific configurations is not defined.
 - `event_log_query_timeout_sec` (Number) Defines the maximum timeout value, in seconds, for the query extracting Windows Event Logs
 - `iisdetection_enabled` (Boolean) Allows detection of logs and event logs written by IIS server.
 - `log_scanner_linux_nfs_enabled` (Boolean) Allows detection of logs written to mounted network storage drives.
 Applies only to Linux hosts.
-For other OSes it's always enabled.
+For Windows operating system it's always enabled.
 - `max_lgis_per_entity_count` (Number) Defines the maximum number of log group instances per entity after which, the new automatic ones wouldn't be added.
 - `min_binary_detection_limit_bytes` (Number) Defines the minimum number of bytes in log file required for binary detection.
 - `monitor_own_logs_enabled` (Boolean) Enabling this option may affect your licensing costs.
-For more details, see [documentation](https://dt-url.net/4l02yi8).
+For more details, see [documentation](https://dt-url.net/7v02z76).
 - `open_log_files_detection_enabled` (Boolean) Automatically detect logs written by important processes.
 For more details, check our [documentation](https://dt-url.net/7v02z76)
 - `severity_detection_limit_bytes` (Number) Defines the number of characters in every log line (starting from the first character in the line) where severity is searched.
 - `severity_detection_lines_limit` (Number) Defines the number of the first lines of every log entry where severity is searched.